rust-lang/book/nostarch/chapter14.md

 #### Commenting Contained Items

-The style of doc comment `//!` adds documentation to the item that contains the comments rather than to the items following the comments.
+The doc comment `//!` adds documentation to the item that *contains* the comments rather than to the items *following* the comments.
 We typically use these doc comments inside the crate root file (*src/lib.rs* by convention) or inside a module to document the crate or the module as a whole.